Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed issue which caused a crash when starting a multiplayer game.
+- The Technologies section of the encyclopedia is now divided in subsections according to civilization.

 * Units
 - Added Goblin Magnate (icon design by Jesse Crider and graphics by Jinn), which innately has the Leadership Aura.